Etiology

 • tests are nonspecific

-• ↑CRP (C-reactive protein), ESR (erythrocyte sedimentation rate) > 40mm (but normal values do not exclude active disease)
+• ↑CRP (C-reactive protein), ESR (erythrocyte sedimentation rate) > 40mm (however, normal values do not exclude active disease)

 • anemia of chronic disease (usually mild)